sergeigribanov/xoppmerge/README.md

 exam\_pdf is the input directory with the exam pdf files resut\_pdfs is the output directory with the merged annotations in the pdf format.

 Option -s is used for score counting.
+You can skip this option if you doesn't need it.
 To use this option, each annotation should contain at least one key phrase:
 Problem "problem number": "score".
 The example of key phrase:
 Problem 3: 1